apiarian/migration-playground/README.md

 # Migration Playground

 A place to run experiments on migrating from one API backend to another using Kafka topics to choreograph the multi-master dance.
+Except we don't really have a multi-master dance.
+Since there's no way to merge changes between systems (the update operations are actually compare-and-set), we can just proxy requests to the current official master system internally.

 ## Local Kafka